-The floor of the trailer is covered with a modular, removable mattress, which you can rearrange into a couch or pull out for sunset picnics, and the walls are lined with pouches, cubbies, and shelves.
-The kitchen sits in a drawer, so it can be used inside the trailer or pulled out to form an outdoor kitchen.
+The floor of the trailer is covered with a modular, removable mattress, which you can rearrange into a couch or pull out for sunset picnics.
+Walls are lined with pouches, cubbies, and shelves.
+The kitchen sits in a drawer, so you can use it inside the trailer or pull it out to form an outdoor kitchen.
 Add-ons include a 120-watt solar charging pack, a kitchen sink system and single-burner stove, a gas/electric fridge box, and more.
-This lightweight trailer weighs around 1,100 pounds, so it can be easily towed by smaller cars.
+This lightweight trailer weighs around 1,100 pounds, so it’s easy enough to tow with a smaller car.

-Timberleaf recently released a small version of its teardrop trailer called the Pika, but we’re still holding a candle for the original, a 14-foot trailer for that brand of outdoors-person who doesn’t believe that rugged and elegant have to be mutually exclusive.
-It’s built for the outdoors, with a 100-amp-hour deep cell marine battery (a reliable, long-running battery), 11-gallon water tank tucked under the main cabin, and insulated walls and ceiling, but the interior of this little teardrop features the sorts of thoughtful touches and gorgeous custom woodwork you’d want in your tiny home.
+Timberleaf recently released a small version of its teardrop trailer called the Pika.
+However, we’re still holding a candle for the original, a 14-foot towable trailer for outdoorsy people who don’t believe that rugged and elegant have to be mutually exclusive.
+It’s built for the outdoors, with a 100-amp-hour deep cell marine battery (a reliable, long-running battery), 11-gallon water tank under the main cabin, and insulated walls and ceiling.
+But the interior of this little teardrop trailer features the sorts of thoughtful touches and custom woodwork you’d want in your tiny home.

 Article continues below advertisement

 The cabin holds an almost queen-sized mattress (it’s the same length but is just three inches narrower), storage cabinets, a skylight, and cute, collapsible bedside shelves beneath each side window.
-The galley, or kitchen, hidden under a hatch at the back, has loads of Nordic style and is equipped with a sink, faucet, LED lighting, and an optional stove and custom cooler, which looks like a wooden steamer trunk.
+The Nordic-style galley, or kitchen, is hidden under a hatch at the back and includes a sink, faucet, LED lighting, and an optional stove and custom cooler, which looks like a wooden steamer trunk.
 Customize yours with different colored enamel-baked aluminum siding options as well as countertop laminate.
-At 1,500 pounds, it’s still considered a featherweight trailer, and like the Polydrops Trailer and the Carapate, can be towed with a smaller car.
+At 1,500 pounds, it’s still considered a featherweight trailer, and like the Polydrops Trailer and the Carapate, is towable with a smaller car.

 Of all the family-friendly teardrop trailers out there, Colorado Teardrop’s 10.5-foot Summit model has a special feature that might save everyone’s sanity—bunk beds.
 The two nooks fit horizontally into the five-foot-wide trailer, and an additional queen-size bed converts into a sofa for day use, leaving space for a removable table.
-The cabin also features a skylight, shelving, and sliding windows.
+The camper’s living space also features a skylight, shelving, and sliding windows.

-The customizable galley is accessible from the back of the trailer and manages to accommodate an incredible amount of stuff with divided spaces for a cooler, water tank, firewood and charcoal, kitchenware, food, and more.
+The customizable galley is accessible from the back of the trailer and has a surprising amount of storage space with room for a cooler, water tank, firewood, charcoal, kitchenware, food, and more.
 You might even be able to store some extra luggage in there.
 With anodized aluminum siding that comes in a range of colors, and burly off-road tires, this 1,750-pound trailer is ready for any adventure.

 We’ve loved the stylishly retro Happier Camper since 2016, when it appeared in the pages of our November/December issue.
 And we still haven’t gotten over it.
-Since then, the brand has come out with the Traveler, a new, bigger version of its adorable original model, which includes an all-important bathroom, one major upgrade.
-But we’re still awestruck that the original version can sleep five and still be pulled by a Mini Cooper.
+Since then, the brand has come out with the Traveler, a new, bigger version of its adorable original model, which includes an all-important bathroom.
+But we’re still awestruck that their original, high-quality tiny trailer can sleep five and still be pulled by a Mini Cooper.

 The 13-foot, 1,100-pound trailer’s interior features a modular Adaptiv system, which uses floor panel components and indoor/outdoor block furniture to arrange and rearrange into beds, benches, tables, kitchenettes—you could even make a bunk bed or add a toilet to the smaller version’s modular layout.
 The large rear hatch opens up, which gives you sweeping views of wherever you’re parked.

 The Sealander went viral a few years ago thanks to its clever, amphibious abilities.
 The German-made fiberglass-reinforced plastic pod looks like a sleek and modern teardrop trailer, but it floats.
 And the outboard motor allows you to navigate the 15-foot trailer around your chosen body of water.
-The Sealander comfortably fits a handful of adults on an outing, but it can be customized to include a cushioned sleeping area for two that converts into seating for six with a table, an onboard shower, a freshwater toilet, a sink, stove module, grill, and more.
+The Sealander comfortably fits a handful of adults on an outing.
+The living space can be customized to include a cushioned sleeping area for two that converts into seating for six with a table, an onboard shower, a freshwater toilet, a sink, stove module, grill, and more.